 At that time, the band had no answer to what Hopkins was going through.

 “It was way beyond our realm at that point,” he said.

 Many answers have come since, Valenzuela said, thanks to advances in pharmacology and people’s increasing willingness to speak openly about their mental health issues.
 These answers came too late for Hopkins, of course.
-Growing up

 The band members have talked about their salad days more this year than in any year since their salad days.
 It seems both like another lifetime and like it was “two or three weeks ago,” Valenzuela said.